captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## LILY:
 My, I am a terrible person.
+But apparently not clever enough to avoid being tried for murder.

+---

+## HOLMES:
+That was your masterstroke: to orchestrate your own arrest so that you could give that performance today in court.

+---

+Watching you tear the truth out of yourself, it was like the last act of MEDEA.

+---

+I wasn't surprised to learn that previous to your marriage, you were an actress.

+---

+## LILY:
+I never played MEDEA, Mr. Holmes, just maids.
+Well, this is absolutely mesmerizing.

+---

-But only Georges Conneau could confirm what you’ve alleged, and he has disappeared.
+Unfortunately, only Georges Conneau could confirm what you've alleged, and he has disappeared.

 ---